peterzimon/docs-api/ghost-cli/index.md

 A fully loaded tool to help you get Ghost installed and configured and to make it super easy to keep your Ghost install up to date.

-The main aim of the Ghost CLI is to make it possible to install or update Ghost in a *single command*.
+The main aim of the Ghost-CLI is to make it possible to install or update Ghost in a *single command*.

 We understand that some users are going to want more flexibility, so the CLI has a whole host of flags and options that allow you to break the steps down and adjust what they do.